 When I used to travel to applicant fairs to represent London Business School, I’d commonly be approached by candidates asking, “I want an MBA but don’t have any full-time work experience.
 Can I study at your school?”
 While the answer in that instance was “no”, the conversation never ended there.
 The discussion would then turn to the options for those who don’t meet the work experience requirement of most MBA programs, but who have the desire to pursue graduate management study and start making their mark in the business world.
 Is an MBA without work experience a real possibility?
-Two of the most commonly pursued paths for candidates in this situation include pre-experience masters programs and deferred MBAs:
+Two of the most commonly pursued paths for candidates in this situation include pre-experience master’s programs and deferred MBAs:

 Pre-experience / early career programs

 These terms are used interchangeably, but they both refer to those programs that cater to recent graduates (‘recent’ meaning 0-3 years out of undergraduate).
 While this category started with the general management MiM (master’s in/of management), the portfolio of programs now includes master’s in finance, innovation and entrepreneurship, and data analytics, to name but a few of the courses you might find available at business schools today.

 Applicants fitting into this category are commonly referred to as pre-experience or early-career candidates, and this market continues to grow; according to The GMAT™ Geographic Trend Report: Testing Year 2018, while most GMAT scores continue to be sent to MBA programs (62%), business master’s are now outnumbering MBA programs for the first time in the history of the exam.
 While pursuing a program like a MiM doesn’t negate the need for the MBA later down the road (indeed you will find individuals who have both a MiM and MBA), these programs are excellent options for recent graduates looking to explore their options in the business world with the confidence of knowing their MBA future is secured.